Sneaker679/geodpy/README.md

 - numpy

 ## Installation
-Clone the repository with and go to the main folder `geodpy_lib`.
+Clone the repository and go to the main folder `geodpy_lib`.
 You can use these commands:
 ```bash
 git clone https://github.com/Sneaker679/geodpy_lib
 cd geodpy_lib